 - Title: Under The Dome

 - Author: Stephen King

 It really is a great read.
-In fact, this is my first ever Stephen King novel and I wasn’t sure what to expect.
-I heard he was an amazing writer and that once you get into his stories you can’t help but get caught up in his stories and that turned out to be very true.
+In fact, this is my first ever Stephen King novel, and I wasn’t sure what to expect.
+I heard he was an amazing writer and that once you get into his stories, you can’t help but get caught up in his stories, and that turned out to be very true.
 It’s a book that makes you think.
 It makes you think about society and people.
-It makes you think about the people in your own neighborhood and you suddenly begin to wonder what you really know about them in the first place.
-I mean you think you know someone, but in a crisis, do you really?
+It makes you think about the people in your own neighborhood, and you suddenly begin to wonder what you really know about them in the first place.
+I mean, you think you know someone, but in a crisis, do you really?
 It also makes you look at your own emergency supplies and wonder just how long you could last in a crisis.
-There is more than just good but things like aspirin, bottled water, tooth paste and toilet paper.
+There is more than just good but things like aspirin, bottled water, teeth paste, and toilet paper.

-Still I thought it was an interesting story that while at times a little complicated trying to keep up with so many stories, and I would without a doubt recommend it.
+Still, I thought it was an interesting story that, while at times a little complicated trying to keep up with so many stories, I would without a doubt recommend it.
 It was actually one of the best books I’ve read this year.

 I normally prefer reading romance books, and while this had an element of romance, in the end, it was more thriller than “romance,” but it was still a great book.
 I really did love it.